Food is fuel. It can support or detract from our fitness and physique goals.

 I try to get my clients to view food as fuel for their chosen lifestyles and activities.
 The fuel we choose can support or detract from our goals.
 One very effective way of finding out whether our nutrition is adequately supporting our goals is, of course, to log our food.

-In Part 1 of this series we covered the many reasons why food logging can be useful, what we can learn from it, and why I think all vegans should track their food at least occasionally.
+In a of this series we covered the many reasons why food logging can be useful, what we can learn from it, and why I think all vegans should track their food at least occasionally.
 If you haven’t yet read that part, please do so before delving into this one!

 Remember, there’s no such thing as “good” food or “bad” food; there’s just food that supports your goals, and food that might not.
 The occasional and guilt-free treat should be part of any nutrition plan that supports your goals, but most of us know that moderation is important.